usnistgov/ndn-dpdk/mgmt/versionmgmt/README.md

 # ndn-dpdk/mgmt/versionmgmt

-This package exposes [application version number](../../app/version/) on the management interface.
+This package exposes NDN-DPDK version number on the management interface.

 ## Version